 What’s market analysis?

 A market analysis is both a quantitative and qualitative assessment of your market.
-You are looking at market size in terms of volume and value.
-And assessing customer segments, buying habits, competitors, the general business environment, associated regulations and barriers to entry.
+You are looking at market size in terms of volume and value, assessing customer segments, buying habits, competitors, the general business environment, associated regulations and barriers to entry.

 How to do a market analysis?